-596 homes are under threat of demolition on the Wolvercote Road site of the Thamesmead estate, which is situated in the borough of Bexley.
+596 homes (411 social rent & 185 leasehold) are earmarked for demolition on the Lesnes estate (part of the larger Thamesmead estate) situated in the borough of Bexley.

 This is the second phase of Peabody’s redevelopment of the Bexley side of the Thamesmead estate.
 In 2017, Bexley approved the first phase highlighted below in orange:

-The whole of the Bexley side of the estate has been earmarked for redevelopment in this capacity study commissioned by Bexley Council.
+The whole of the Bexley side of the Thamesmead estate has been earmarked for redevelopment in this capacity study commissioned by Bexley Council.